 Project 1 - Holst's Christmas Music

-The Godwine Choir, under their conductor Alex Davan Wetton, have agreed in principle, to record Holst's Christmas music.
-This is due to be released in the autumn of 2019, possibly under the SOMM label.
+The Godwine Choir, under their conductor Alex Davan Wetton, have recorded all of Holst's Christmas music.
+This is due to be released in the autumn of 2019, under the EM label.

-We also intend to include all Holst's organ music, together with the transcription for two organists of Holst's Scherzo for Orchestra, which was to have formed part of his second orchestral symphony.
+We have also recorded all Holst's organ music, together with the transcription for two organists of Holst's Scherzo for Orchestra, which was to have formed part of his second orchestral symphony.
 This was never completed as at the time of his death.

 Project 2 - Choral Works by Holst and Dyson (now issued)

 This is a recording by the Godwine Choir of lesser-known music by George Dyson and Gustav Holst.
 The programme for the music by Holst includes the Five Part-songs (H61), four of the 12 Welsh Folk Songs (H183) and the premier recording of Love is Enough dating from 1897.

 Although the five part-songs have previously been recorded, that recording dates back some decades and is no longer available.